Voltage multiplier

 A voltage multiplier is an electrical circuit that converts AC electrical power from a lower voltage to a higher DC voltage, typically using a network of capacitors and diodes.

 Voltage multipliers can be used to generate a few volts for electronic appliances, to millions of volts for purposes such as high-energy physics experiments and lightning safety testing.
 The most common type of voltage multiplier is the half-wave series multiplier, also called the Villard cascade (but actually invented by Heinrich Greinacher).

 Operation

-Assuming that the peak voltage of the AC source is +U_{s}, and that the C values are sufficiently high to allow, when charged, that a current flows with no significant change in voltage, then the (simplified) working of the cascade is as follows:
+Assuming that the peak voltage of the AC source is +U_{s}, and that the C values are sufficiently high to allow, when charged, a current to flow with no significant change in voltage, then the (simplified) working of the cascade is as follows: